IBTI Club: Background

 - Jonathan Napier, Rothamsted Research

-The club will be more that the sum of the research projects which it funds and will lead to the development of innovative biorefining technologies to feed into demonstration projects and establish new capabilities for industry.
-Companies participating in the club will benefit directly through:
+The club is more than the sum of the research projects it funded and led to the development of innovative biorefining technologies to feed into demonstration projects and establish new capabilities for industry.
+Companies who participated in the club benefited directly through: